About Kim Coco

 Board of Education

 I learned that my kids and many others needed an advocate in the education system.
+I attended some BOE meetings and got involved in the local public schools to support my children.
+It didn’t take long for me to realize that the Hawaii Board of Education needed some fresh perspective, innovative leadership, and someone to act as a voice for the children.
 This helped to inform my decision to run for Board of Education, Oahu-at-Large.
-I've had the honor and responsibility of serving on the Board of Education since 2006.
-I continue to uphold my promise.
+I've had the honor and responsibility of serving on the Hawai`i State Board of Education from 2006 - 2011.

 - Kaimuki Community Christian Pre-School, Oahu